If you are not the Category King, winning the market will be much more challenging.

 If an organization embraces category design as a competitive imperative, everything the company does to market itself must be evaluated differently.
 Traditional marketing KPI’s may not line up to define a problem where your product is the obvious solution, identifying the category.
 Decisions around events, partner marketing, content marketing, paid/performance media, email, SEO, and speaking, must all contribute in a coordinated way to building the category and establishing your company as the king.

 Product marketing and category creation are the foundations for demand generation, and both are needed to be maximally effective.
+Here’s a podcast interview that I did on the Digital Brand Building show that introduces the concept of category design and how to become king of your market.

 Category design steps: